engrbm87/addon-face-recognition/appdaemon-with-face-recognition/DOCS.md

 official documentation.
 The official documentation will state `ha_url` and `token` options are required.
 For the add-on, however, this isn't needed.

-Python example code for using the face recognition package can be found [here](https://github.com/engrbm87/appdaemon-with-face-recognition/tree/main/examples).
+Python example code for using the face recognition package can be found [here][example-code].

 ## Configuration